-WYANDOTTE TRIBAL GAMING ORDINANCE
+WYANDOTTE NATION GAMING ORDINANCE

-1. STATEMENT OF POLICY.
-It is the purpose of this ordinance to provide for the sound regulation of all gaming activities on lands within the jurisdiction of the Wyandotte Tribe, in order to protect the public interest in the integrity of such gaming activities, to prevent improper or unlawful conduct in the course of such gaming activities, to strengthen Tribal self-government and to promote economic self-sufficiency of the Wyandotte Tribe.
+SECTION 1.
+STATEMENT OF POLICY.
+It is the purpose of this ordinance to provide for the sound regulation of all gaming activities on lands within the jurisdiction of the Wyandotte Nation, in order to protect the public interest in the integrity of such gaming activities, to prevent improper or unlawful conduct in the course of such gaming activities, to strengthen Tribal self-government and to promote economic self-sufficiency of the Wyandotte Nation.

-2. DEFINITIONS.
+SECTION 2.
+DEFINITIONS.
 For purposes of this Ordinance:

-(a) "Act" means the Indian Gaming Regulatory Act, Pub.L.
-100-497, 25 U.S.C. § 2701 et seq.

-(b) "Chairman" means the Chairman of the Wyandotte Tribe Gaming Commission established by this ordinance.

-(c) "Class II gaming" means Class II gaming as defined in accordance with the Act, 25 U.S.C. § 2703 (7) (A).

-(d) "Class III gaming" means Class III gaming as defined in accordance with the Act, 25 U.S.C. § 2703 (8).

-(e) "Commission" means the Wyandotte Tribe Gaming Commission established by this ordinance.

-(f) "Compact" means a compact entered into by the Wyandotte Tribe and any state which regulates Class III gaming.

-(g) "Enterprise" means the Wyandotte Gaming Enterprise established by the Tribe to conduct all gaming operations of the Tribe.
+- (a) "Act" means the Indian Gaming Regulatory Act, Pub.L.
+100-497, 25 U.S.C. § 2701 et seq. - (b) "Board of Directors" means the Wyandotte Nation Board of Directors. - (c) "Chairman" means the Chairman of the Wyandotte Nation Gaming Commission established by this ordinance. - (d) "Class II Gaming" means Class II Gaming as defined in accordance with the Act, 25 U.S.C. § 2703 (7)(A). - (e) "Class III Gaming" means Class III Gaming as defined in accordance with the Act, 25 U.S.C. § 2703 (8). - (f) "Commission" means the Wyandotte Nation Gaming Commission established by this ordinance. - (g) "Compact" means a compact entered into by the Wyandotte Nation and any state which regulates Class III Gaming. - (h) "Enterprise" means the Wyandotte Gaming Enterprise established by the Nation to conduct all gaming operations of the Nation.

-(h) "Executive Director" means the Executive Director of the Wyandotte Tribe Gaming Commission established pursuant to this Ordinance. (i) "Gaming employee" means "gaming employee(s)" of the Enterprise and shall include primary management officials and key employees of the gaming corporation as defined in the Act.

-(j) "Gaming facilities" means any room or rooms in which Class II gaming or Class III gaming is conducted on the Reservation.
+- (i) "Executive Director" means the Executive Director of the Wyandotte Nation Gaming Commission established pursuant to this Ordinance. - (j) "Gaming employee" means "gaming employee(s)" of the Enterprise and shall include primary management officials and key employees of the gaming corporation as defined in the Act. - (k) "Gaming facilities" means any room or rooms in which Class II Gaming or Class III Gaming is conducted on Wyandotte Nation Indian Lands. - (1) "Indian Lands" means (1) all lands within the limits of the Nation's reservation; (2) any lands title to which is either held in trust by the United States for the benefit of the Nation or individual or held by the Nation or individual subject to restriction by the United States against alienation and over which the Nation exercises governmental power; and (3) for all lands acquired into trust for the benefit of an Indian tribe after October 17, 1988, the lands meet the requirements set forth in 25 U.S.C. § 2719, including, but not limited to, the following:

+A tract of land in the Northwest Quarter of Section 10, Township 11, Range 25 in Kansas City, Wyandotte County, Kansas, described as follows: Beginning at the Southwest corner of Huron Place, as shown on the recorded Plat of Wyandotte City, in Kansas City, Kansas, thence North 150 feet; thence East 150 feet; thence South 150 feet; thence West 150 feet to the point of beginning, meaning and intending to describe a tract of land 150 feet square in Southwest corner of Huron Place as shown on the recorded Plat of Wyandotte City, which is marked "Church Lot" thereon, commonly referred to as the Shriner's Property

-(k) "National Indian Gaming Commission" means the National Indian Gaming Commission established pursuant to 25 U.S.C. § 2704.
+(m) "National Indian Gaming Commission" means the National Indian Gaming Commission established pursuant to 25 U.S.C. § 2704.